Vermont: Fall Foliage

 This afternoon’s walk is at the Cossingham Road Farm, where you embark on a meandering walk through woods and open fields.
 Nearly 70 species of birds have been identified by either sound or sight on the farm, and if you’re lucky, you may spot a barred owl or moose tracks.

-Your final destination today is the Norwich Inn, your home for the next two nights.
-Established in 1797 by Dartmouth College graduate Jasper Murdock, the inn’s Victorian architecture and antique furnishings belie the modern amenities available to its guests.
+Your final destination today is one of the town’s most charming inns, your home for the next two nights.
+Steeped in New England character, it has been a fixture of Norwich since its early days as a tiny Vermont village.
+Its Victorian architecture, antique furnishings, and distinctive historic features date back almost to the American Revolution, but you’ll enjoy all the amenities of a modern hotel.
 After time to freshen up, you may enjoy a Vermont-made aperitif before dinner at the inn, where you choose from their menu featuring dishes made from fresh, local ingredients.

 Included Meals: Lunch, Dinner